A unique ocean experience in Simons Town.

-For centuries, The Cape of Storms has intrigued seafarers, explorers, cartographers, and the like, who braved our shores in the hope of discovering new lands and other treasures.
-Our coastline continues to fascinate, with young and old, visitors and tourists seeking new (and exciting) ways to explore the waters that surround our magnificent Mother City.
+For centuries, the Cape coastline has intrigued seafarers, explorers, cartographers, and the like, who braved our shores in the hope of exciting discoveries.
+Our coastline continues to fascinate young and old, visitors and tourists seeking new (and exciting) ways to explore the waters that surround our magnificent Mother City.

 - Please contact Cape Town Water Bikes by 4pm the day before your scheduled tour to make sure they have your correct contact number and country dialing code.

-- Before your tour starts you’ll be given a safety radio, buoyancy aid and bottled water.
+- Before your tour starts you’ll be given a buoyancy aid.

-Please note You must be 13 years or older to enjoy the water bikes, and teens must be accompanied by an adult.
+- You must be 13 years or older in order to waterbike, and teens must be accompanied by an adult.
 There is also a minimum height requirement of five feet (one and a half metres) so that the pedals can be reached safely.

 Discover all of the Cape’s hidden gems – subscribe to our weekly newsletter.